ZWang-Lab/LBRAT/LBRAT.md

 3. PLINK 1.0 or 1.9 (https://www.cog-genomics.org/plink2)

-Please install the required R package before you install LSKAT package.
+Please install the required R package before you install LBRAT package.
 Please install the **LBRAT** as following steps.

 ### Install LBRAT on LUNIX or Mac OSX